‘We cannot allow Fenrir to roam free any longer,’ Odin told the other gods.

 Loki stroked his chin.
 ‘That’s all fine and dandy, but how do you propose to bind him?
 I don’t know if you’ve noticed, but he’s massive!’

-Odin took out a long silk thread.
-‘This is Gleipneir.
+Odin took a long silk thread from his pocket.
+‘This is Gleipnir.
 It was made by the dwarves.
 It may not look like much, but it is stronger than any metal in the nine worlds.
 If we were to tie it around Fenrir, it would bind him for many years.’

 ‘And how do you expect to get him to stay still for long enough for us to tie it around him?’

 ‘That is for you to figure out.
-You are renowned for your schemes and tricks, are you not?’
+You are renowned for your schemes and tricks.
+Surely, you can think of something.’

 Loki laughed awkwardly.
 ‘Of course, I was going to help.
 I was just messing around with you.
 Did you really think I wouldn’t jump at the opportunity to help my blood brother?’